As an Amazon Associate, I earn from qualifying purchases.

 What to Serve with Cabbage Salad

 Air Fryer Tofu or Halloumi cheese would be amazing in this kale chop salad.
 Halloumi can be grilled or fried for an awesome crispy texture.
-See this post on how to cook halloumi for more details.
-Also a slice (or two) of Air Fryer Texas Toast would be delicious.
+Also, a slice (or two) of Air Fryer Texas Toast would be delicious.

-For the dressing, I prefer poppyseed dressing or Lemon Dijon Dressing, but Yogurt Ranch Dressing would work too!
+For the dressing, I prefer poppyseed dressing but Yogurt Ranch Dressing would work too!
 Other great options: Lemon Tahini Salad Dressing, Avocado Ranch, or Homemade Green Goddess.

 Pro Tips/Recipe Notes: